Abiodun001-world/alx-system_engineering-devops/0x0F-load_balancer/README.md

 Read or watch:

-Introduction to load-balancing and HAproxy
+. <a href="https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts">Introduction to load-balancing and HAproxy</a>

-HTTP header
+. <a href="https://www.techopedia.com/definition/27178/http-header">HTTP header</a>

-Debian/Ubuntu HAProxy packages
+. <a href="https://haproxy.debian.net/">Debian/Ubuntu HAProxy packages</a>

 ## Requirements